 It is issued at a higher dividend yield than an ordinary share’s dividend yield.
 The fixed dividend payment makes it attractive in the market.

 Some preferred shares have the option to convert themselves to common stocks.
 If the common stock performs well in the market, then preferred shareholders can convert their preferred shares into common shares.

-6. Callability Option in Preferred Shares
+6. Callability Option

-Types of preferred shares are given below:
+Different Types are mentioned below:

 Advantages of Preferred Shares

-The following are the advantages are given below:
+The following advantages are given below:

 Disadvantages of Preferred Shares